Axiomatic foundation of quantum measurements and survival effect: Discrete spectrum measurement

 \section{Discrete spectrum measurement}

-In this section, we consider the main consequences of the formulated postulates when an observable ${\cal A}$ has a discrete degenerate or nondegenerate spectrum.
+In this section, we consider the main consequences of the formulated postulates when an observable ${\cal A}$ has a discrete degenerate or non-degenerate spectrum.
 Equation (\ref{16}) in Postulate 4 can be written at $t'\geq 0$ as

 where $\sigma_\alpha(t',t_a)=P_{\alpha}(t_a)\rho_\alpha(t',t_a)$ and ${\rm W}(T)$ is the conditional density matrix of the combined system QS+MD,

 Equation (\ref{21}) and relation ${\rm Tr}\rho_\alpha(t',t_a)=1$ (see Postulate 4) yield the equations for the probability $P_{\alpha}(t_a)$ and density matrix $\rho_\alpha(t',t_a)$ as